logwet/no-spawnchunks/README.md

 This mod does not require `Fabric API`.
 This mod is developed and tested for `1.16.1` but may work in other versions.

+## Compatibility

+This mod has been tested and is compatible with all of the standard performance mods (lithium, starlight, sodium etc.).
+It is also compatible with Chunk Mod (illegal) and Noverworld.

 ## License

 This project is available under the `GPL-3.0` license.